zih428/AC215-Project-FitAI/services/db/README.md

 #### Schema overview (`init.sql`)
 `services/db/init.sql` recreates the schema whenever Postgres starts fresh.
 It provisions:
 - `gym_recommendation`, `exercise_catalog`, `exercise_tracking`: populated by the ETL job from CSVs.
 - `users`: intended for real user profiles; while the system is in development the ETL seeds a few demo rows so downstream components can exercise the schema.
+Demo seed accounts (password `88888888`): Avery Chen `averychen@fas.harvard.edu`, Jordan Patel `jordanpatel@fas.harvard.edu`, Maya Lopez `mayalopez@fas.harvard.edu`.
 - `ml_generated_plans`: stores training plans produced by the ML/RAG stack (this table is not filled by the CSV ingestion flow).

 The script keeps all tables and seed data consistent across container rebuilds.